What is a resume?

 - Highlighting skills which match the description in a section at the beginning of your resume.
 You can add a section below your contact information and call it “Summary of Qualifications,” and here you highlight your skills that match the company’s requirements.

 - Confirming your location.
 This can be good to add for one reason.
 You might be living a fair distance from the job location, but are in the process of relocating.
 In this instance, you would say future location.
-Generally, just add the city, and never include your full address.
+Generally, just add the city or suburb, and never include your full address.

 How Many Years of Experience Do You Put on a Resume?